metrixmedia/DrunkCatBot/README.md

 * Misc Commands (clear, help, invite, ping, support)
 * And Debug Commands if Admin of bot (require being owner of the bot)

 ## This Code is made for Repl.it Use, there is no REQUIREMENTS.TXT
+But you can use Poetry Package and Dependency Manager (https://python-poetry.org/)